-- 10. New vehicle licences will only be issued to wheelchair accessible vehicles. - 11.
-Where a wheelchair accessible vehicle is being replaced, the new vehicle shall also be wheelchair accessible. - 12.
+- 11. Where a wheelchair accessible vehicle is being replaced, the new vehicle shall also be wheelchair accessible. - 12.
 Vehicles shall meet the following minimum dimensions without modification to the manufacturer's specification:- - (a) Height (Inside)

 From the top of the seat cushion to the roof at the lowest part shall not be less than 800mm.